jlmelville/abzexport/README.md

 ## Plugin JAR

-If you just want to get hold of the plugin jar without building it, download a release and look in the `dist` directory.
+If you just want to get hold of the plugin jar without building it, download a [release](https://github.com/jlmelville/abzexport/releases), unzip it and look in the `dist` directory, where you should see a `abzexport-<version>.jar`.

 ## Deploying the plugin